ztp-at/RKSV/README.md

 As opposed to `run_test.py`, `test_verify.py` only takes one key pair and reuses it for all signature devices a test requires.

-The `multi` mode allows the user to specify multiple komma-separated turnover counter sizes and multiple JSON test specification files as the last parameters.
+The `multi` mode allows the user to specify multiple comma-separated turnover counter sizes and multiple JSON test specification files as the last parameters.
 It will run each specified test as both open and closed system for each of the given turnover counter sizes.
 This mode requires both a certificate and a public key file.
-It will also recognise the `closedSystem` element in the test specification.
+It will also recognize the `closedSystem` element in the test specification.
 If it is present, the script will only execute the test as a closed system (if it is `True`) or an open system (if it is `False`).
 This allows for tests that are specific to open/closed systems.